readwanmd/RR-Books/README.md

 # RR Books

 RR Books is an online platform for buying and selling books.
-The application allows users to browse and purchase books while providing administrative capabilities to add, update, and delete books.
+The application allows users to browse and purchase books while providing administrative capabilities to add, update, and delete books. manage users and stuff.

 ## Installation and Setup

 To get the project running locally, follow these steps:

+### For Frontend:

 1. **Clone the repository:**